Hoyasumii/avengers-endgame/README.md

 RHODEY: You even know where he is?

-CAROL DANVERS: I know peopl
+CAROL DANVERS: I know people